 A bus accident lawyer in Port St. Lucie, FL can help.
-Bus accidents are typically more complicated than car accidents because there are more parties involved: the bus driver, bus owner, government entities, and third-party drivers.
+Bus accidents are typically more complicated than Port St. Lucie car accidents because more parties are involved: the bus driver, bus owner, government entities, and third-party drivers.

 Liable Parties in a Bus Accident